stevennick/videojs-ad-scheduler/README.md

 # Ott Ad Scheduler

-A ad schedule plugin for video.js
+A advertisement schedule plugin for video.js.

+This project is under development and will change frequences without notice.

 ## Getting Started